Comparing the Medigap Plans

 Medigap plans are the easiest to shop for.
 You can review the chart below taken from the Medicare website, find the plan you want, and then shop for the best rates for that plan with various insurance companies through an independent agent.
 Here’s why it’s easy:

 Every company that sells a Medigap plan must use the chart below for giving benefits.
 They cannot vary from the coverage under each letter.
-Therefore, a Plan F from UnitedHealthcare is identical to Plan F from Mutual of Omaha or Cigna or Aetna, or any other company for that matter.
+Therefore, a Plan G from UnitedHealthcare is identical to Plan G from Mutual of Omaha or Cigna or Aetna, or any other company for that matter.
 These plans are federally regulated.

 How Do I Choose The Best Plan?

-Integrity Senior Solutions can compare the rates of all the plans and all the insurance companies in your ZIP code.
+Integrity Senior Solutions can do a Medigap comparison by comparing the rates of all the plans and all the insurance companies in your ZIP code.
 We will gladly send you a PDF printout of the plan customized to your needs, or you can watch along on your computer screen or tablet in real-time as we show you the options available to you through our quoting system.

 The Official Medicare Supplement Plan Chart